 - Read our guidance carefully as submitting incorrect evidence with your application can lead to an automatic visa refusal.

-- You should also read sections 179-223 of the Tier 4 Policy Guidance to understand the Home Office requirements.
+- Please refer to the Tier 4 Policy Guidance to understand the Home Office requirements.

 - For financial documents which show foreign currency, make sure you write any amounts of money in pounds sterling on the visa application.
 The Home Office use the OANDA website's currency converter.